Facebook

 Water Bottle Holder

 The handy water bottle holder, located behind the seat, is a huge bonus.
-It’s important to stay hydrated while exercising, and this sturdy water bottle holder will keep a big bottle within reach during your whole cycle!
+It’s important to stay hydrated while exercising, and this sturdy water bottle holder will keep a big bottle within reach during your child’s cycle.

 Unique Seat

-This unique bike seat is super soft, and equipped with a handle, so it’s easy for parents to lift in and out the car.
+This unique bike seat is super soft and equipped with a handle, so it’s easy for parents to lift in and out of the car.
 The seat is also adjustable to suit kids of different heights.
 Adjusting it is super easy, too, due to the quick release.

 What We Don't Like